penglezos/lineageos.penglezos.dev/docs/devices/raphael/install.md

 * On the `LineageOS Recovery` home screen, tap `Apply update`, then `Apply from ADB` for starting the sideload service.

-* Open a `ADB & Fastboot` tools window on your PC and flash the `device firmware` install package you downloaded previously:
+* Open a `ADB & Fastboot` tools window on your PC and flash the `device firmware` install package you downloaded above:
 ```bash
 $ adb sideload fw_raphael.zip
 ```